shinra-electric/Seven-Seas-Intro/README.md

 <br>Introduction to the Seven Seas app that I worked on at the Apple Developer Academy. <br><br>

 > [!NOTE]
-> There is no code published here as I do not have ownership of the codebase.
+> There is no code published here as it is a private project and I do not have ownership of the codebase.

 <br>
 <hr>